- Andy Murphy

-This halloween you will most likely be with a group of friends who experience car trouble at midnight in the middle of nowhere while it is raining.
+This Halloween you will most likely be with a group of friends who experience car trouble at midnight in the middle of nowhere while it is raining.
 You will not stay with the car and call AAA or the police.
-Instead you will run to the abandoned farm house nearby to seek shelter.
+Instead, you will run to the abandoned farmhouse nearby to seek shelter.

-Here are some tips from The Secure Dad to keep you one step ahead of the zombies and help you stay left of boo.
+Here are some tips from The Secure Dad to keep you one step ahead of the zombies and help you stay "Left of Boo".

 Don’t make yourself a soft target for a ghoul.
-Keep your head up and be prepared to evacuate the situation even if you have to leave a person-shaped hole Scooby Doo-style in the nearest wall.
+Keep your head up and be prepared to escape the situation even if you have to leave a person-shaped hole Scooby Doo-style in the nearest wall.

-Be Vocal - If a little girl with a backwards head approaches you in a threatening manner, or if a menacing clown offers you a red balloon, be sure to vocalize your intention for "it" to stop.
+Be Vocal - If a little girl with a backward head approaches you in a threatening manner, or if a menacing clown offers you a red balloon, be sure to vocalize your intention for "it" to stop.
 Hold out your hands in a stop position and say with unwavering authority “The most high God compels you to stop.”

-Trust Your Gut - Your brain has a built in warning system called intuition or a "gut feeling".
+Trust Your Gut - Your brain has a built-in warning system called intuition or a "gut feeling".
 This is when your brain is warning you of danger.
 Most likely you will ignore the crap out of this feeling when you enter a haunted house.

 The best thing to do is not get distracted.
-So when approaching a coffin covered in cobwebs your intuition will warn you that a chainsaw wielding clown is about to pop out of it.
+So when approaching a coffin covered in cobwebs your intuition will warn you that a chainsaw-wielding clown is about to pop out of it.

 Don’t Be Complacent - Don’t assume everything in your situation is under control.
 If a scarecrow with a sickle is making threatening motions at you and your group, don’t wait to see if he’s really going to cut you up.